 Jeremy Corbyn says if he becomes Prime Minister people across the Midlands can look forward to better pay, housing, transport and healthcare.
-He chose Birmingham today to launch his party's election manifesto - with promises to crack down on bad bosses and big polluters.
+He chose Birmingham today to launch his party's - with promises to crack down on bad bosses and big polluters.

 The Labour leader said his manifesto - titled "It's Time For Real Change" - was full of popular policies that the political establishment had "blocked for decades".